Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you go with bamboo shades, you'll need to fasten them down or up during windy weather.

 My solution- buy heavy drop cloth or painters cloth at hardware store that has grommets on top side.
 Use shower rod wire hooks and mount on rod made of electric conduit pipe held up with simple brackets.
-This will slide easily and nothing harmed by rain or sun.

 I planted a Japanese Maple in front of my porch.
 We put a piece of PVC into the ground near it, so when we watered, it went right to the roots.
 It took a while to grow, but is 10x larger than a neighbor's, who planted hers at the same time.
 I keep the inside branches cleared out so air can freely circulate.
 It shades the porch and house nicely, but we can see out through most of it, and our porch still gets a nice breeze through the screen door.
 Though not a quick solution, a great one.